EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Methodology

-where $b$ is a baseline to reduce estimator variance~\citep{DBLP:conf/uai/WeaverT01}.
-Recently, ~\cite{DBLP:conf/iclr/PetersenLMSKK21} proposes to use the Top-$25\%$ quantile of samples to replace the classic empirical mean.
+where $b$ is a baseline used to reduce variance~\citep{DBLP:conf/uai/WeaverT01}.
+Recent work~\citep{DBLP:conf/iclr/PetersenLMSKK21} further proposes using a top-quantile subset of samples, rather than the sample mean.

 \textit{\method-based Policy Gradient Estimator.} For each sampled sequence $\tau_i$, we construct an e-graph that compactly encodes all of its equivalent expressions.
-From this e-graph, we extract $K-1$ equivalent sequences $\{\tau_i^{(2)},\ldots,\tau_i^{(K)}\}$.
-The estimator is then revised to
+From this e-graph, we sample $K-1$ equivalent sequences $\{\tau_i^{(2)},\ldots,\tau_i^{(K)}\}$.
+We then revise the policy-gradient estimator as

 where $\tau_i^{(1)}$ is the original sequence $\tau_i$ and $b'$ is the corresponding baseline, and $\sum_{k=1}^{K} p_\theta(\tau_i^{(k)})$ aggregates the probabilities of all equivalent sequences that share the same reward.
-The pipeline of DRL and \method-DRL is presented in Figure~\ref{fig:egg-drl-pipeline}.
-Theorem~\ref{thm:unbias-variance} shows that \method-DRL achieves a lower-variance estimator compared to the estimator in standard DRL~\citep{DBLP:conf/iclr/PetersenLMSKK21}.
+In Theorem~\ref{thm:unbias-variance}, we show that \method improves DRL training by yielding a lower-variance gradient estimator than standard DRL~\citep{DBLP:conf/iclr/PetersenLMSKK21}.

-\textbf{Embed \method into Large-Language Model.} LLM is applied to search for optimal symbolic expressions with prompt tuning~\citep{DBLP:journals/iclr/llmsr25,DBLP:conf/acl/MerlerHDM24}.
+\textbf{Embed \method into Large-Language Model.} LLM is applied to search for optimal symbolic expressions with prompt tuning~\citep{DBLP:conf/acl/MerlerHDM24,DBLP:journals/iclr/llmsr25}.
 The procedure consists of three key steps: (1) \textit{Hypothesis Generation}: The LLM generates multiple candidate expressions based on a prompt describing the problem background and the definitions of each variable.
 (2) \textit{Data-Driven Evaluation}: Each candidate expression is evaluated based on its fitness on the training dataset.
 (3) \textit{Experience Management}: In subsequent iterations, the LLM receives feedback in the form of previously predicted expressions and their corresponding fitness scores, allowing it to refine future generations.
 High-fitness expressions are retained and updated over multiple rounds of iteration.